Puppies of Violet Standard Poodles

 http://www.rabieschallengefund.org/

 A Health Record will be included with each puppy showing their schedule of deworming and vaccinations.
-Giardia - is something seriously to consider treatment for while deworming especially living in the Pacific NorthWest!!!
-It is believed approximately 80% of our pets are carriers of it.
+Giardia - is something seriously to consider treatment for while deworming especially living in the Pacific North West!!!

 Stress may exhibit symptoms.
-For this reason and many others is why I firmly require you to pick up immediately once your pet has done their business and to be able to see what is going on with your pet.
+For this reason and many others is why I firmly require you to pick up immediately once your pet has done their business (bowel movement) and to be able to see what is going on with your pet.

 Puppies play both outside and in my house, where they also get a good introduction to watching TV with us & learn some basic manners ;)